Netgate/frr/doc/user/zebra.rst

    Allow IPv4 nexthop tracking to resolve via the default route.
 This parameter is configured per-VRF, so the command is also available in the VRF subnode.

+   This is enabled by default for a traditional profile.

 .. clicmd:: ipv6 nht resolve-via-default

    Allow IPv6 nexthop tracking to resolve via the default route.
 This parameter is configured per-VRF, so the command is also available in the VRF subnode.

+   This is enabled by default for a traditional profile.

 .. clicmd:: show ip nht [vrf NAME] [A.B.C.D|X:X::X:X] [mrib] [json]